microsoft/ChakraCore-wiki/reference/JsCreateString.md

 ### Return Value
 The code **JsNoError** if the operation succeeded, a failure code otherwise.
 ### Remarks
-C string is expected to be ASCII
+Input string can be either ASCII or Utf8